 Learning About and Applying to the Program

-The library will also contact applicants who do not meet the program’s requirements to direct them toward other programs available to support their educational and career goals.
+Applicants who do not meet the requirements will be contacted and directed toward other programs available to support your educational and career goals.

 During the prerequisite course, you will: